comperical/MirrorEncode/README.md

 1. "uniform" - simplistic uniform modeling, should get 1 byte/pixel
 1. "adaptivebasic" - unigram pixel modeling, adjusts to prefer more common pixel values
 1. "offlinepredict" - for each prediction pixel, calculates a full distribution of probabilities for the next pixel.
-	Writes this data to a Gzip file, that is supposed to be sent "offline" Encoder and decoder use this data for prediction.
+	Writes this data to a Gzip file, that is supposed to be sent "offline".
+	Encoder and decoder use this data for prediction.
-	This code reports the additional cost of the Gzip file to avoid "cheating"
+	This code reports the additional cost of the Gzip file to avoid "cheating".
 1. "adaptivepredict" - like offline predict, but adaptively computes the distribution as the image is being sent.

 To encode an image, it must be in Bitmap for in the data/image directory.
 You can prepare a PNG image as follows: